Liover Peguero Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in the league.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.07).

-- Brewers pitchers combine to give up 136 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).
+- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (140 total, 1.3 per game).

+- Burnes tries for his 10th win when he makes the start for the Brewers, his 23rd of the season.
+He is 9-6 with a 3.44 ERA and 136 strikeouts in 133 1/3 innings pitched.

-- In his most recent appearance on Sunday against the Atlanta Braves, the righty tossed five innings, giving up five earned runs while surrendering five hits.
+- In his last outing on Monday against the Washington Nationals, the righty tossed six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.